MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/index.md

 layout: home
 ---

-# AZ-204: Developing Solutions for Microsoft Azure
+# AZ-204: Developing solutions for Microsoft Azure

 Hyperlinks to each of the lab exercises and demos are listed below.